Key takeaways

 Other ways to use credit cards to build or rebuild your credit

-Because many credit cards for people new to credit or with bad credit require a deposit, it takes a little research to find credit cards with no deposit when building credit.
+Many credit cards for people new to credit or with bad credit require a deposit.
+Therefore, it takes a little research to find credit cards with no deposit when building credit.

-There are other ways to build credit if you are open to options outside of no-deposit credit card options.
+However, there are other ways to build credit if you are open to options outside of no-deposit credit cards.
+Let’s dive into some of the top ways to build credit.

 Become an authorized user

-Also, it’s important to be aware that authorized users have the same ability to spend money using the account as the account’s owner.
-Because of this risk to the primary account holder, you’ll likely only find a close relative, such as a parent or grandparent, willing to add you as an authorized user.
+Authorized users also have the same ability to spend money using the account as the account’s owner.
+This poses a risk to the primary account holder, so you’ll likely only find a close relative, such as a parent or grandparent, willing to add you as an authorized user.

 Work on building your credit with unsecured cards